jonathanvansina/docker-compose-nas/README.md

 ## General info

-1. Don't use the Docker UI in your Synology NAS, only use docker or docker-compose over SSH.
+1. Don't use the Docker UI in your Synology NAS, only use Docker or docker-compose over SSH.
 2. It's easy to [bind mount](https://docs.docker.com/storage/bind-mounts/) Docker volumes with your Synology NAS, by this way it's easy to backup your volumes (for example with Hyper Explorer).
 3. Bind mounting volumes is depented on your disk configuration.
 But if you have one volume, in the most cases this volume will be mounted on `/volume1/` on your NAS.

 ## Putting your Containers behind Synology built-in reverse proxy

 Synology NAS has a built-in reverse proxy.
-It's very easy to put a docker container behind this reverse proxy:
+It's very easy to put a Docker container behind this reverse proxy:

 1. Make sure you own a domain (ex. example.com) and you can edit the DNS records.
 2. Follow the guide of your registrar and point an A-record to the public IP of your Synology NAS (if you have a dynamic IP, look to enable DDNS).